 Pre-exposure prophylaxis (PrEP)

 Preventive medication is available for those who do not have the virus but have a higher risk of contracting it.
 One pill is taken each day.
-Taken consistently, it can reduce the risk of getting the virus by up to 92 percent.
+Taken consistently, it can reduce the risk of getting the virus by up to

 Post-exposure prophylaxis (PEP)